martinjackson/simple-widgets/docs/MenuBar.md

 ```

-This is a vertical menu, that will automatically be opened, since there is no openType.
+This is a vertical menu, that will automatically be opened, since there is no open.

-### Example 3
+### Example 4

 ```js
 import { MenuBar } from 'simple-widgets';